iamkaracho/iamkaracho.github.io/README.md

 ## stuff for life

 - [eat this much](https://www.eatthismuch.com) <br>
-getting your eating habits together has never been easier. you are not bound to your subscription box, or you 'years of pandemic' tormented mindless imagination. this website is bringing you appetite back on the table. <br><br>
+getting your eating habits together has never been easier. you are not bound to your subscription box, or you 'years of pandemic' tormented mindless imagination. this website is bringing your appetite back on the table. <br><br>
 - [stain solutions by the university of illinois](web.extension.illinois.edu/stain)<br>
 if you're anything like me, you have spilled stuff. and you went to websites that told you how to fix it - spoiler alert: the spill is still there. chances are that will happen again. maybe, the university of illinois can help you (like for real, with propably any stain imaginable). <br><br>
 - [what the f' should you make for dinner?](https://whatthefuckshouldimakefordinner.com/)<br>